raj23manj/springBoot/jokesapp/README.md

         * example a bank with balance.
 The momento object will have balance set to it as a state and passed.
 If rollback the use this state
       * Null object
+        * A no-op object that conforms to the required interface, satisfying a dependency requirement of some other object
+        * Log example, jut implement empty methods in a new class and pass it
       * Observer
       * State
       * Strategy